florandefossez/florandefossez.github.io/_posts/2023-09-22-retro-raycasting-game-part2.md

 A few weeks ago I wanted to code a 3d video game in C++.
 To share my experience, I decided to write about the rendering technique I used.
 This post follows part 1 where I explained how to render textured walls.

-To make you enjoy my game (still in development) I compiled it with emscripten which gives an executable in webassembly! **Feel free to play it [here](assets/game/index.html)**. (w and s to move forward and backward as well as left and right arrows to turn)
+To make you enjoy my game (still in development) I compiled it with emscripten which gives an executable in webassembly! **Feel free to play it [here](assets/game/index.html)**.

-Avoir des murs c'est déjà bien mais avoir en plus un sol texturé c'est mieux!
-Voyons comment j'ai procédé pour le rendu du sol.
+Having walls is good, but having a textured floor is even better!
+Let's see how I achieved the look of the floor.

 ## The Basic Idea